opensearch-project/documentation-website/_dashboards/visualize/maps.md

 1. From the top menu, select the **Create new** button.
 1. In the **New Visualization** dialog, select **Maps**.
 1. Add any default map, layers, and tooltips to the map.
-1. In the upper right corner, select the **Save** button.
+1. In the upper-right corner, select the **Save** button.
 1. In the **Save map** dialog, enter the **Title** and optional **Description** of the map.
 1. Select **Add to Dashboard after saving**.
 1. Select the **Save and return** button.

 ## Editing a map from a dashboard

-1. In the dashboard, select the gear icon in the upper right corner of the map you want to edit.
+1. In the dashboard, select the gear icon in the upper-right corner of the map you want to edit.
 1. Select **Edit maps**.
 1. Edit the map.
-1. In the upper right corner, select the **Save** button.
+1. In the upper-right corner, select the **Save** button.
 1. In the **Save map** dialog, select the **Save and return** button.